-Diasporic Soul healing-centered leadership development experiences are designed for learners to further develop their ability to be self-aware, loving, inter-culturally competent leaders who practice self-care and recognize their capacity for healing, restoration, resilience and resistance so that they are able to collaborate with others in order to create change and pursue healing justice.
-Our healing-centered approach includes culture, yoga and other body-centered practices, healing rituals, reflective journaling and social justice.
+Diasporic Soul healing-centered leadership development experiences allow learners to deepen their capacity to be self-aware, loving, inter-culturally competent leaders who practice self-care and recognize their capacity for healing, restoration, resilience and resistance so that they are able to collaborate with others in order to create change and pursue healing justice.

 [The Diasporic Soul] experience changes lives; it changed the lives of everyone here; everyone of us has grown and grown beyond measure.
 We have confidence in who we are, in our ability to excel in no matter what space we are in.
 We are also impacting others, so the University’s investment in the Diasporic Soul experience is also an investment in everlasting growth.

 I wish I had this leadership development experience before I became BSA president because I would have done some things differently.

 The trip opened my mind up to how many different ways I can lead.
 That as students we have so much power in our voice and I think that students need to keep on fighting and showing up for things that we say we believe in.

 This leadership experience was way more effective than doing team building stuff.
 I have seen kids go abroad but it doesn’t change the way that they lead back in the states, which contrasts with what we are doing – – stressing the importance of personal development, the betterment of others and community.

 Our healing-centered approach integrates culture and contemplative practices, including stillness-based yoga, healing rituals and reflective journaling.

 Our healing-centered leadership development approach integrates culture with contemplative practices.